jonathanw82/Fan_speed_control/README.md

 ### Selectable Modes:
-* Manual Mode: This mode offers adjustment via the rotary encoder to increase or decrease the fan speed form 0-100%
+* Manual: This mode offers adjustment via the rotary encoder to increase or decrease the fan speed form 0-100%

-* Auto Temp Mode: This mode offers automated fan control via the air temperature, governed by the temperature minimum and temperature maximum, these values are preset by the user in the settings menu.
+* Auto Temp: This mode offers automated fan control via the air temperature, governed by the temperature minimum and temperature maximum, these values are preset by the user in the settings menu.

-* Auto Hum Mode: This mode offers automated fan control via the air humidity, governed by the humidity minimum and humidity maximum, these values are preset by the user in the settings menu.
+* Auto Hum: This mode offers automated fan control via the air humidity, governed by the humidity minimum and humidity maximum, these values are preset by the user in the settings menu.

 #